ptsteadman/notebook/stories/last-tango-at-hyatt-48-lex.md

 Emily was sunny and pleasant the next morning.
-The pair went to a convenience store to get food, and then spent the afternoon in bed, watching the 'Sex and the City' movie and talking.
+The pair went to a convenience store to get food, and then spent the afternoon in bed, watching the 'Sex and the City' movie.

 Drew eventually became anxious about evening plans.
 He asked Emily if she wanted to try to go to a club, maybe the Standard Hotel.
 He felt compelled to at least try.
 Emily said she was up for it.

-The cobblestone streets of Chelsea seemed quiet.
-At Le Bain, they were turned away, because Drew was twenty and didn't have ID.
+The cobblestone streets of Chelsea were quiet.
+At Le Bain, they were turned away, because Drew was underage and didn't have ID.
 They switched gears, getting a cab to a Taiwanese karaoke place in Chinatown.

 It became a special experience.
 The KTV machine seemed to pick the perfect
 songs: 'Fifteen' by Taylor Swift, 'Whatever You Like' by TI, 'The Moon